draghun/Lodestar/README.md

 1. From root directory, navigate to `server/src` and run `python run.py`
     * This starts the Flask server.
 This ***must*** be started *before* client side is run!

-2.Navigate to root directory and run `polymer serve`
+2. In a separate window, navigate to root directory and run `polymer serve` to run the front end.
+Right now, both windows must be running at the same time.

+3. Copy the URL that appears after you run the front-end into a browser and now you should be running Lodestar!

 ##### Lodestar should now be running on localhost!